matthew-brett/pydagogue/curious_git.rst

 changes in local ``master`` since the new edits we have in the remote.
 Therefore the "merge" only involves setting local ``master`` to point to the same commit as ``usb_backup/master``.
-This is called a "fast-forward" merge, because it just involves advancing the branch pointer, rather then fusing two lines of development:
+This is called a "fast-forward" merge, because it just involves advancing the branch pointer, rather than fusing two lines of development:

 .. prizerun::